Introduction

 Imitating a specific browser

 Often you will want to simulate a specific browser.
-This is done by passing a com.gargoylesoftware.htmlunit.BrowserVersion into the WebClient constructor.
-Constants have been provided for some common browsers but you can create your own specific version by instantiating a BrowserVersion.
+This is done by passing a org.htmlunit.BrowserVersion into the WebClient constructor.
+Constants have been provided for some common browsers.

 @Test